followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/4 Events/rowClick.md

 <!--typeFunctionParamName1_field9-->rowIndex<!--/typeFunctionParamName1_field9-->
 <!--typeFunctionParamType1_field9-->number<!--/typeFunctionParamType1_field9-->
 <!--typeFunctionParamDescription1_field9-->
 The *visible* index of the clicked row.
 When you have several pages in a grid, grid rows are indexed beginning with 0 on each page.
-Note that [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) are also counted and, thus, have row indexes.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+Note that group rows are also counted and, thus, have row indexes.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 <!--/typeFunctionParamDescription1_field9-->
 <!--typeFunctionParamName1_field10-->rowType<!--/typeFunctionParamName1_field10-->
 <!--typeFunctionParamType1_field10-->string<!--/typeFunctionParamType1_field10-->
 <!--typeFunctionParamDescription1_field10-->
 The type of the clicked row.
-This field equals *'data'* for [ordinary rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows), *'group'* for [group rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Group_Rows) or *'detail'* for [detail sections](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail).
+This field equals *'data'* for data rows, *'group'* for group rows or *'detail'* for [detail sections](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail).
 Use this field to distinguish rows by type.
 <!--/typeFunctionParamDescription1_field10-->
 <!--typeFunctionParamName1_field11-->isSelected<!--/typeFunctionParamName1_field11-->
 <!--typeFunctionParamType1_field11-->boolean<!--/typeFunctionParamType1_field11-->